Dave Christiano, Rich Christiano

 In 2011, both brothers worked on the screenplay for Amazing Love which was a co-production they did with another producer and director.
 This movie was based on the story of Hosea and was partially shot in Israel.
 Rich served as supervising producer and Dave was the film's editor.
 This movie was released under Five & Two Pictures for church rental in the summer of 2012 and on dvd in November 2012.

-Rich has produced his next feature film project entitled A Matter of Faith.
+In May 2014, Rich produced his upcoming feature film project entitled A Matter of Faith.
 Rich directed, Dave edited, and both brothers wrote the script.
 It's the story of a Christian girl who attends college her freshman year and is influenced by her evolutionist Biology Professor.
-This film is being planned for a theatrical release on September 26, 2014.
+It features Jordan Trovillion, Jay Picket, Harry Anderson and Clarence Gillyard in the lead roles.
+This film is being planned for a nationwide theatrical release on September 26, 2014.

 The goal is to continue presenting messages for Jesus Christ, and with that purpose in mind, it makes all the difference.